UMCollab/ODM/README.md

 * The modification time of individual files is preserved wherever possible, but no attempt is made to preserve the mtime of folders.

+* It is possible for additional owners to be added to files in a user's OneDrive by poking deep into the bowels of the SharePoint web interface; this is not possible via the OneDrive API and no attempt is made to preserve these permissions.

+* Shared links are not recreated during upload; this functionality *is* exposed via the API, but it's not clear that it would be useful behaviour.

+* Files uploaded to OneDrive will show up as last modified by `SharePoint App`;
+  it is impossible to preserve the original modification information or have it display a less generic name.

 * OneDrive filenames can be up to 400 characters in length, while most Unix filesystems only allow 255 bytes (which could be as few as 63 UTF-8 characters.)
 If ODM encounters a filename or path component that is more than 255 bytes it chunks the excess characters into leading directory components.
+  Metadata-based uploads (`odm list upload`) will upload as the original name, but filetree-based uploads (`odm filetree` or `gdm filetree`) will not.

 * OneNote files can be downloaded via the OneDrive API, but they do not have an associated hash and do not reliably report the actual download size via the API so no verification is possible.

 * OneDrive will sometimes return an incorrect file hash when listing files.
-  Once the file has been downloaded, the API will then return the correct hash.
+  Once the file has been downloaded, the API will then (usually) return the correct hash.

 * Files detected as malware by OneDrive's scanning cannot be downloaded via the API.